 Now all you have to do it get back down again and re-trace your steps to the car-park.
 The only way down is back the same way you came, do not attempt otherwise.
 Unless of course, you want to continue onto the coastal route and traverse Monte Cofano as well.
 If you do, just follow the instructions from the cross-roads, detailed above.

 When to Go

 You can hike Monte Cofano at any time of the year.
 The weather in Sicily can be changeable and as always, you check first before leaving on your hike.

 There is a car park ((N38.105054 E12.692205) at the foot of Monte Cofano, suitable for cars and smaller motorhomes.
 This is where you start the hike.

-Hiking Monte Cofano along the coastal route could be, if your kids are up for the steep switch-back.
-After that, its pretty much all downhill but can be tricky underfoot.
+Hiking Monte Cofano along the coastal route is possible with children, if your kids are up for the steep switch-back at the start.
+After that, it’s pretty much all downhill but can be tricky underfoot in places.
 The climb to the summit is not suitable for children.

 None.
-The nearest would be in the village of Custonaci but that’s quite a hike in itself unless you go by road.
+The nearest are in the village of Custonaci but that’s quite a hike in itself unless you go by road.
 For more info about the Monte Cofano Nature Reserve, local area and hotels check this local website.

-This is quite a remote spot although Sicilians do like to come here for their summer holidays.
+This is quite a remote spot although Sicilians do like to come to Custonaci for their summer holidays.
 It may be busy in July and August.
-When we visited in May it was generally very quiet.
+When we visited in May it was very quiet.